We’re giving the Little Penguin a fighting chance of reversing the population decline happening around New Zealand.

 Dogs and pests, such as rats and mustelids, are all dangerous to penguins.
 Find out more about our pest control program and how you can help.

 Planting native plants in areas favourable to Little Penguins restores natural habitat and coastal biodiversity.
 Learn about our planting program, native plants, and how you can join in.
 More

 Find out what Places for Penguins is doing to encourage dog-owners to control their pets around penguin nests and how we’re monitoring penguin colonies.
 More

-Cars present a unique threat to penguins that must sometimes cross the road to access nesting sites and roosting areas.
+Cars present a serious threat to penguins as they cross a road to access nesting sites and roosting areas.
 Learn more about traffic control and public awareness campaigns.
 More

 To volunteer for the Places for Penguins project contact our co-ordinator